zevv/janet-dns/README.md

 ## Description

-Address resolution is a complicated task that is usually performed by the libc standard library using `getaddrinfo()` or similar calls; the Janet standard library also uses this call for resolving when calling `net/address`.
-This can be problematic because the `getaddrinfo()` can potentially block for several seconds, effectively blocking the current Janet thread and it's event loop as well.
+Address resolution is a complicated task that is usually performed by the libc standard library using `getaddrinfo()` or similar calls.
+The Janet standard library also uses this call for resolving when calling `net/address`; this can be problematic because `getaddrinfo()` can potentially block for several seconds, effectively blocking the current Janet thread and it's event loop as well.